-As part of the athletic training practicum courses, clinical education performance evaluations will be completed during the semester and included as part of the course grade for the respective clinical practicum level.
-All evaluations must be submitted to the practicum instructor in a timely manner in order for the student to receive full credit for this portion of the grade.
-All evaluations will be used to demonstrate professional development of the ATS (clinical proficiency and professional demeanor/skills) and the effectiveness of the Preceptors and affiliated sites.
+As part of the athletic training practicum courses, clinical education performance evaluations will be completed during the semester and included as part of the course grade for the respective clinical practicum course.
+Evaluations must be submitted in adherence to communicated deadlines in order for the ATS to receive full credit for this portion of the practicum grade.
+All evaluations will be used to demonstrate professional development of the

+ATS (clinical proficiency and professional demeanor/skills) and the effectiveness of the Preceptors and affiliated sites.